 If you sign a lease with a roommate and your roommate moves out, you probably will be responsible for paying the full rent to the landlord because each person that signs the lease agrees to pay the full rent.
-If you have to pay your roommate's portion of the rent, then you have the right to get your roommate to repay his or her share, but you may have to sue him (or her) to get the money.
+If you have to pay your roommate's portion of the rent, then you have the right to get your roommate to repay their share, but you may have to sue them to get the money.
 If you sue, having a signed agreement with your roommate could be helpful.
+However, even if you win your lawsuit, it may be difficult to collect the money from your former roommate unless they are well off financially.